hariprasath-v/MachineHack-sentiment_analysis_weekend_hackathon_edition_2/README.md

 ## Diacritics removal and non-ascii conversion are done by using unidecode package.

-## contractions expantions using contractions package.
+## contractions expansions using contractions package.